Updates from the Diocesan Treasurer's Office

 - May 16 Update: PPP Forgiveness Application now available

 - Were you successful in having a PPP loan approved?
 Did you face a significant hurdle?
 We would love to hear from you with feedback on how the process went for you.
 Would you let us know: what bank you used, and is it your regular bank; were there any items the bank refused to include in the compensation calculation; what was the time between submission and approval; and what was the time between approval and receipt of funds.
-You can email this information to Ted Smith or Mary Thorpe.
+You can email this information to Ted Smith.

 - Paycheck Protection Program FAQs: If you have been told that cash housing must be excluded from the amount requested in a PPP loan, SBA on Friday afternoon expanded their FAQ on the program to clarify that cash housing is to be included in the calculation.
 Please see item 32 in the attached document.